radoslavdodek/TranscribePlusAI/README.md

 This transcription will be stored in a file named `<YOUR_FILE_PATH>.transcription` (the file extension can be configured in `CONFIG.yaml` file).

-After the transcription is created, a Python script will run to further process this content.
-It will use the prompt specified in the `PROMPT_TEMPLATE.txt` file.
+Once the transcription has been created, the script will process it using the OpenAI API, using the prompt specified in the `PROMPT_TEMPLATE.txt` file.
 The results of this process will be saved in a file named `<YOUR_FILE_PATH>.output` (the file extension can be configured in `CONFIG.yaml` file).